 - Proposals must include the following section headings:

-- Project description (include description and size of target population)
+- Project description (include detailed description of the project and number of children impacted by the project)

-- Relevance to endowment focus: Children and the Arts or Play Environments for Young Children
+- Relevance to endowment foci: Children and the Arts or Play Environments for Young Children.
+Explain how this is a new or creative project for the early childhood program.

 Budget Requirements (Click here to access the budget template)